Sign in →

 Ordering Guidance

 If there is a known justification for performing both quantitation and antibody levels, this is the correct test to order.
-If there is not a known reason to perform the antibody levels component, consider ADALX / Adalimumab Quantitative with Reflex to Antibody, Serum.
-ADALX testing begins with adalimumab quantitation and only performs testing for antibodies when the quantitation results are 8.0 mcg/mL or less.
+If there is not a known reason to perform the adalimumab antibody component, consider ADALX / Adalimumab Quantitative with Reflex to Antibody, Serum.
+ADALX testing begins with adalimumab quantitation and testing for adalimumab antibodies is only performed when the quantitation results are 8.0 mcg/mL or less.

 Specimen Required